dauer/lunique/README.md

 ## Requirements ##
 * lua 5.1+
 * uuid-dev
+* luaunit (http://phil.freehackers.org/programs/luaunit/) only required if you want to run the unittests in the ./tests folder

 ## Documentation ##
 Build the library using the Makefile in the ./src folder.

 Then have a look at the 'example.lua' file to see how to use the library.

+Or run the unittests: cd ./tests;./run-tests.lua

 ### Features implemented ###
 <table>